MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-2022.md

 10. On the **Setup completed successfully** page, optionally indicate whether you want to start the Runbook Designer, and then click **Close** to complete the installation.

-## To connect a Runbook Designer to a management server
+## Connect a Runbook Designer to a management server

 1. In the Runbook Designer, select the **Connect to a server** icon in the navigation pane under the **Connections** pane.